 Treat release toys

 These toys normally consist of plastic balls you can fill with your dog’s dry food.
 The only way for your dog to get his food is by pushing the toy along the floor, slowly releasing the food.
+This one's works really well.
 Another great alternative is the Kong Wobbler, a treat release toy is a that sits upright until pushed with a dog’s paw or nose, then dispenses treats as it wobbles, spins and rolls.

 If you’re on a budget, or if you’re not sure which product or technique will work best, then a DIY solution might be what you’re looking for.
 It's especially relevant to remember that supervision is strongly advised with these options.
 Here’s a small list of our favourites; the ones we have certainly tried and tested with our Doggy Day Care pooches:

 - Bottle dispenser: put the food in a dry and empty (ensure you remove labels, caps and cap rings) large water bottle.
 You can then drill a few holes and let your pooch figure it out.